Backwash Pool Sand Filter? Best Frequency Explained!

 How Often Should You Backwash Pool Sand Filter?

-The pool sand filter keeps your pool water clear, clean and safe.
-It does so by trapping the dirt & debris, when the pump pushes the pool water through the sand in the filter.
-Over time the sand gets dirty and less effective.
-You have to clean the sand by backwashing.
-But how often should you backwash pool sand filter?
+The pool sand filter keeps your water clear and safe by trapping dirt and debris as the pump pushes water through the sand.
+Over time, the sand becomes dirty and less effective, requiring backwashing.
+But how often should you backwash?

-You should not backwash your pool sand filter too often.
-Backwash it only when the pressure reading is about 10 psi higher than the normal psi reading.
-Actually, a bit of dirt clogging the porous sand medium improves the effectiveness of the filter.
+Backwash only when the pressure reading is about 10 psi higher than normal.
+Avoid frequent backwashing, as a bit of dirt in the sand can actually improve the filter’s effectiveness.

 To begin with, the sand in your filter is totally clean.
 It is easy for the pump to push the water through it.
 You should make a note of the pressure reading at this point.
 This is the “normal pressure”.